hagemt/node-wedding-albums/README.md

-figure out where to put error boundaries figure out how to use the service worker figure out how to center the damn buttons figure out how to make the buttons stateful figure out which emoji are best to use, where figure out why photo roulette (random) is broken
+figure out where to put error boundaries figure out how to use the service worker figure out stateful buttons indications